auth0/docs/articles/custom-domains/additional-configuration.md

 | You want to use ADFS connections with your custom domain | [Configure ADFS connections](#configure-adfs-connections) |
 | You want to use AD/LAP connections with Kerberos support with your custom domain | [Configure AD/LAP connections](#configure-ad-lap-connections) |

-## Universal login
+## Universal Login

-If you use [universal login](/hosted-pages/login) and you have customized the login page, you must update the code to use your custom domain.
+If you use [Universal Login](/hosted-pages/login) and you have customized the login page, you must update the code to use your custom domain.

 If you are using [Lock](/libraries/lock), the additional values required in the initialization can be seen in the following sample script: